ezufall/crd150_2026.github.io/tips.md

 *  Error messages.
 Although error messages may appear cryptic, they can sometimes at least tell you where the error is.
 Look for the Quitting from lines part of the error message and see if you can narrow down which line the error is on.

-* Filename of .Rmd File.
-Ensure that the filename of your .Rmd file does not have any special characters at the end.
+* File name of .Rmd File.
+Ensure that the file name of your .Rmd file does not have any special characters at the end.
 Example: no files named analysis_(1).Rmd, but rather analysis.Rmd.

 * Make sure that any data you read in is also in the same folder as the RMarkdown.